FliesFree/firmware/README.md

 ## Flies Free

-Firmware to be installed on the Raspberry
+Firmware to be installed on the Raspberry<br>
+All the details in the following reposity: https://github.com/FliesFree/FliesFree <br>

 Steps:
   * Install [ApioOS](https://github.com/ApioLab/ApioOS)